SzuYaoC/classic_ml_model/doc/KNN_Questions.md

 → Small K → high variance; large K → high bias.

+⸻
-# 2. Mathematics & Distance Metrics
+# B. Mathematics & Distance Metrics

 6. What distance metrics can be used in KNN?